 A simple formula for doing this derives from using 1 packet of gelatin, 1/4 cup of cold water, and a tablespoon of glycerin.

 Apply the warm mixture to your wafer paper using a brush but apply it sparingly.
 Too much mixture may make the paper buckle.
-If you want to apply it to colored designs or printed images, use a fine spray to cover the wafer paper and leave it to dry before using it thoroughly.
+If you want to apply it to colored designs or printed images, use a fine spray to cover it and leave it to dry before using it thoroughly.

-Once completed, you may find the wafer paper more robust and capable of achieving shapes without cracking or breaking.
+Once completed, you may find it more robust and capable of achieving shapes without cracking or breaking.

 Die-cutting and printing techniques may transform your hobby into a viable small business.
 Wedding and birthday cakes always seem a popular choice for clients, and you may discover a whole new world of possibilities.